Family Storytelling with Patrizia Montanari

 Q: How will I know if the class makes or not?

-A: If the class doesn’t make and has to be canceled, you will receive an email no later than 2 nights before the scheduled class date.
+A: If the class doesn’t make and has to be canceled, you will receive an email no later than the day before the scheduled class date.

 Q: What if I have to cancel an online class?